ted-ross/transom/README.md

 ## Setup your environment

-To setup paths in your environment, source the "config.sh" script.
+To setup paths in your environment, source the `config.sh` script.

     ~$ cd transom/
     transom$ . config.sh